wyhitcs/team-letsencrypt/D4/outline.md

 ##Abstract
 Let’s encrypt is a software which aims to help you automatically apply Digital certificates and install/renew those certificates.
 In this chapter, we will first introduce some necessary knowledge to you e.g. what is Digital Certificate, what is ACME.
-After that, we will give you a brief instruction on view and perspectives of letsencrypt: the context view, development view, deployment view, variability perspectives.
+After that, we will give you a brief instruction on view and perspectives of Let's Encrypt: the Context View, Development View, Deployment View, Variability Perspectives and Evolution Perspectives.

 | section              | subsection           |